 To achieve this goal, the Society relies on the active participation of its members, who represent a diverse cross-section of professional subspecialties.

-All authors are required to fill out and submit an IJWD Conflict of Interest (COI) form and, if required, a Patient Consent Form.
+All authors must fill out and submit a Conflict of Interest (COI) form and, if required, a Patient Consent Form.

 Please download the COI Form as well as the Patient Consent Form to include along with your manuscript when submitting to the journal.